FHICT-Owen/ICAP/Documents/Initial_Architecture.md

 The benefits of EDA derive from how systems and components are loosely coupled.
 This can facilitate independent development and deployment of systems, improved scaling and fault tolerance, and integration with external systems.
 However, it's important to note that adopting an EDA may require rethinking how you view your application design.
 For example, workloads that require consistent low-latency performance are not good candidates for EDA.
 Also, with many events flowing through different services in an architecture at any given point of time, such workloads often require eventual consistency, making it more complex to process transactions, handle duplicates, or determine the exact overall state of a system.
 [Amazon AWS](aws.amazon.com)

-### Microservices or serverless compute?
+### Prioritize microservices or serverless compute?
-Both Microservices and servless compute can be set up to work with EDA, but which one should be chosen when it comes to ICAP's requirements?
+Both Microservices and serverless compute can be set up to work with EDA, but which one should be chosen when it comes to ICAP's requirements?
 To summarize the general consensus around the choice between the two architectures is that serverless architecture is a good choice if you need a fast, event-driven application.
 Microservices are a good choice if you need a highly available application to handle a lot of traffic.

 The microservice architecture is more distributed, where each service is its self-contained unit.
 This can make development and deployment more complex and provide more flexibility and scalability.